Vacuum polarization

 In quantum field theory, and specifically quantum electrodynamics, vacuum polarization describes a process in which a background electromagnetic field produces virtual electron–positron pairs that change the distribution of charges and currents that generated the original electromagnetic field.
 It is also sometimes referred to as the self-energy of the gauge boson (photon).
+It is analogous to the electric polarization of dielectric materials, but in vacuum without the need of a medium.